nottrobin/maas-docs/en/nodes-add.md

 Regardless of how a node is added, there are no special requirements for the underlying machine.
 In particular, there is no need to install an operating system on it.

 Once MAAS is working to the point of adding nodes it is important to understand node statuses and node actions.
-See [Node statuses](intro-concepts.md#node-statuses) and [Node actions](intro-concepts.md#node-actions) respectively.
+See [Node statuses](intro-concepts.md#heading--node-statuses) and [Node actions](intro-concepts.md#node-actions) respectively.

-## Enlistment
+<h2 id="heading--enlistment">Enlistment</h2>

 As explained, to enlist, the underlying machine needs to be configured to netboot.
 Such a machine will undergo the following process: